elastisys/compliantkubernetes/docs/operator-manual/ingress.md

 # Ingress

-Compliant Kubernetes (CK8s) uses the Ingress NGINX Controller to route external traffic to the correct Service inside the cluster.
-CK8s can configure the Ingress Controller in two different ways depending on the underlying infrastructure.
+Welkin uses the Ingress NGINX Controller to route external traffic to the correct Service inside the cluster.
+Welkin can configure the Ingress Controller in two different ways depending on the underlying infrastructure.

 ## Using a Service of type LoadBalancer